 You can also consider these bunny-approved hay for variety:

-We feed our rabbits 2 meals of vegetables a day: 6am and 6pm.
-Each time, we feed 1 cup of leafy greens which gives them fiber as well as natural vitamins and minerals that cannot be obtained through hay and pellets.
-We feed a mix of Chye Sim, Xiao Bai Cai and occasionally will add herbs such as Cilantro and Parsley for variety.
+We feed at least 1 cup of leafy greens to our rabbits a day to give them fiber as well as natural vitamins and minerals that cannot be obtained through hay and pellets.
+At the wonderland, we typically feed a mix of Chye Sim, Xiao Bai Cai and occasionally will add herbs such as Cilantro and Parsley for variety.
 Once in a while, you can also include a baby carrot or half a slice of strawberry and apple cubes to make your rabbit happy.

-Rabbits do have sensitive gastrointestinal system and it is best to avoid ‘gassy’ vegetables such as broccoli and cabbage.
-Roots like potatoes and beans contains sugar and starch which can cause indigestion.
+Rabbits do have sensitive gastrointestinal systems and it is best to avoid ‘gassy’ vegetables such as broccoli and cabbage.
+Roots like potatoes and beans contain sugar and starch which can cause indigestion.
 The onion family (leeks, chives, onions) can also cause blood abnormalities.
 Below are some recommendations:

 |Everyday Veggies||Occasional Veggies||Veggies to Avoid|